Jimin: Philanthropy

+Education

 Jimin is a supporter of education and the arts.
 From 2016 to 2018, he covered uniform expenses of students at his alma mater, Busan Hodong Elementary School.
 After the school's closing was announced, he donated summer and winter middle school uniforms to the final graduates and gifted autographed albums to the entire student body.
 In early 2019, Jimin donated to the Busan Department of Education to help support students from low income families.
 Of the total, went to his alma mater, Busan Arts High School.
 In July 2020, he donated to the Jeonnam Future Education Foundation to fund the creation of a scholarship fund for talented students from South Jeolla Province who were struggling financially.

+In September 2022, Jimin made a donation to the Gangwon Provincial Office of Education.
+In March 2023, he donated to the North Chungcheong Provincial Office of Education to fund books and reading education programs for students.
+In May 2024, he made a donation of to the South Gyeongsang Provincial Office of Education to create a scholarship for underprivileged students.
+In September 2024, Jimin donated to fund scholarships, along with living and medical expenses for Korean soldiers.
+The donation serves to support families of soldiers who have struggled, suffered a loss, or passed.
+Following his donation, Jimin was appointed to the honor society of the Community Chest of Korea's Chungnam branch.
+In July 2025, he donated to the Jeonbuk Office of Education in the North Jeolla Province.
+This marked his 6th donation since 2019 to Provincial Offices of Education for the creation of scholarships for deprived students.

+Other philanthropy

 In July 2021, Jimin donated to Rotary International to help polio patients.
 As with previous donations, the benefaction was made privately but became public in September, when the Go-seong Rotary Club displayed a banner thanking him for the donation.
-He was announced as a member of the Green Noble Club, a group of major donors to the Green Umbrella Children's Foundation who have contributed ₩100 million or more, on October 12.
+He was announced as a member of the Green Noble Club, a group of major donors to the Green Umbrella Children's Foundation who have contributed ₩100 million or more, on October 12, 2021.

-In September 2022, Jimin made a donation to the Gangwon Provincial Office of Education.
 In February 2023, he donated through the Korean UNICEF Committee toward emergency relief for children affected by the Turkey–Syria earthquake.

-In March, he donated to the North Chungcheong Provincial Office of Education to fund books and reading education programs for students.
-In August, Jimin participated in the "Hometown Love Donation System", a program allowing non-residents to donate to support welfare in the district of Nam District, Busan.
+In August 2023, Jimin participated in the "Hometown Love Donation System", a program allowing non-residents to donate to support welfare in Nam District, Busan.
 He donated the maximum allowed donation amount of and proceeded to re-donate his campaign's donor return gifts to people in need in the region.
 In February 2024, Jimin was inducted in the Nam-gu Hometown Love Donation System Donor Hall of Fame for his contribution to the district welfare programs.
-In May, he made a donation of to the South Gyeongsang Provincial Office of Education to create a scholarship for underprivileged students.

-In September, Jimin donated to fund scholarships, along with living and medical expenses for Korean soldiers.
-The donation serves to support families of soldiers who have struggled, suffered a loss, or passed.
-Following his donation, Jimin was appointed to the honor society of the Community Chest of Korea's Chungnam branch.
-In December, he donated to the Busan Habitat Challenge, a project aiming to improve the living conditions of the elderly in the city.
+In December 2024, Jimin donated to the Busan Habitat Challenge, a project aiming to improve the living conditions of the elderly in the city.
+In March 2025, he donated to support firefighters following the wildfires in the Gyeongbuk region.

-In March 2025, Jimin donated to support firefighters following the wildfires in the Gyeongbuk region.
-In July, he donated to the Jeonbuk Office of Education in the North Jeolla Province.
-This marked his 6th donation since 2019 to Provincial Offices of Education for the creation of scholarships for deprived students.